yard

 The right move depends on both your season and your grass type, not just how damp the blades look.

-Cool-season lawns such as kentucky bluegrass yards and tall fescue stands get most of their fertilizer in spring and fall.
+Cool-season lawns such as Kentucky bluegrass yards and tall fescue stands get most of their fertilizer in spring and fall.
 Light surface moisture in these cooler months is usually less risky.

 Soil temperatures are lower, so nutrients move slower, and evaporation off the leaves is not as intense.